4-week online course

 - Have produced marketing materials to sell your ideas to social good purchasers;

 - Have the skills and mindset to cultivate, grow and retain strong relationships with funders, investors and partners; and

 - Cultivate a global network of changemakers to refer to during the course and into the future.

 This course is for anyone who wants to expand their knowledge in regards to funding and resource development.
 It is perfect for innovators, fundraisers, board members, entrepreneurs, nonprofit and for-profit professionals alike.
-This course offers great insight on how to fund your wild ideas.
+Yes, the course offers great insight on how to fund your wild ideas.

 $595 tuition rate.
-United Nations-mandated University for Peace’s Centre for Executive Education Certificate awarded upon completion of the course.
+United Nations-established University for Peace’s Centre for Executive Education Certificate awarded upon completion of the course.

 Enroll with someone else and each will receive a 10% discount.

 “It may seem something simple.
 It’s just semantics: donation vs. investment.
 But I think to a millennial, who’s grown up in a very different world, one that’s more participatory because of the digital tools that we have, to them they want to feel like they’re making an investment.
 Not just that they’re investing their capital, but they’re investing emotionally.”
 Amy Webb, Author and Founder of the Future Today Institute

 Not sure you’re ready to apply?
 Interested in staying connected with the UPEACE Centre for Executive Education?
 Receive free e-newsletters, updates, videos, sample readings or materials by joining the Centre’s email list (click here), following us on Twitter at @UPEACECentre, or liking our Facebook page at UPEACECentre.
 You may also contact us at firstname.lastname@example.org.